ryanpcmcquen/worstStyleGuideEver.js/README.md

 26. Never version your code.
 If you do, make breaking changes often, but increment the version number the least amount possible.

+27. Always name your variables starting alphabetically a,b,c,d this will make it easy to know how many you have used.

+28. Try using same short variable names in different contexts.

+29. Query the dom via class and ID identifier alternatively for same element this might run parallel searches.

+30. Keep your commit comments as short as possible.
+Just writing "Update" is best practice.